CrickWu/Clevr-for-StoryGAN/README.md

-# StorygAN CLEVR Dataset Generation
+# StoryGAN CLEVR Dataset Generation

 This is the code for StoryGAN adapted from [CLEVR dataset](http://cs.stanford.edu/people/jcjohns/clevr/).